Unable to Back up Locked VM (code 1970)

 Situation

 A backup plan completes with the following warning message: Unable to back up locked VM.
 Proxmox places a lock on a VM during operations such as backup, snapshot creation, migration, or cloning.
 If a previous operation crashed or timed out, the lock may remain and prevent new backup jobs from starting..
-The message also contains a list of locked VMs.
+The message also contains a list of the locked VMs.

 Cause

-Locked VMs cannot be backed up.
+The locked VMs cannot be backed up.

 The backup service performs multiple retry attempts for up to 5 minutes, but the listed VMs remain locked during this time and are skipped.